koding/koding/docs/docs/creating-an-aws-stack/index.md

     ![Build Stack Credentials][11]

-    Stack building..
+    Your stack will start building..

     ![Stack Building][12]

-11. Congratulations, your stack was successfully built, click **Start Coding** to start using your new VM
+11. Your stack was successfully built.
+Click **Start Coding** to start using your new VM

     ![Stack built][13]

-    Your new VM terminal is ready :>
+    Congratulations, your new VM terminal is ready

     ![VM ready][14]